Information Publication Scheme Agency Plan

-Taking into account the objects of the FOI Act (s 8(4)), the Commission will publish on the web site as much information as possible to comply with the FOI Act and in the interests of full disclosure (in addition to the information published under s 8(2)).
+Taking into account the objectives of the FOI Act (s 8(4)), the Commission will publish as much information as possible on its website to comply with the FOI Act and in the interests of full disclosure (in addition to the information published under s 8(2)).

 The Commission will initially publish all mandated information.
-The Commission’s objective is to publish all possible information in the interests of full disclosure of the documents used by the department in its functions and decision-making.
-The Commission will be as proactive as possible in publishing both optional and operational information in order to comply with the reforms.
+The Commission’s objective is to publish all possible information in the interests of full disclosure of the documents used by the Commission in its functions and decision-making.
+The Commission will be as proactive as possible in publishing both optional and operational information in order to comply with its obligations.

-The Commission’s objective is to ensure transparency and openness with the public in its decision making processes.
-The Commission will ensure that comments made by the public, in relation to this Agency Plan will be taken into account and the plan amended as appropriate.
+The Commission’s objective with respect to IPS is to ensure transparency and openness with the public in its decision making processes.
+The Commission will ensure that comments made by the public in relation to this Agency Plan will be taken into account and the plan amended as appropriate.

 Feedback on the Commission’s Agency Plan can be forwarded to the Freedom of Information Coordinator.